Melthen-bor/GoldScript/README.md

    A:Find a work around
 4. Q:Could you help me with x?

-   A:Check the [wiki](https://github.com/Melthen-bor/Gold/wiki) and if that does not help ask in [discussions](https://github.com/Melthen-bor/Gold/discussions)
+   A:Check the [wiki](https://github.com/Melthen-bor/GoldScript/wiki) and if that does not help ask in [discussions](https://github.com/Melthen-bor/GoldScript/discussions)
-5. Q:Why is it named Gold?
+5. Q:Why is it named GoldScript?

-   A:Gold is shiny along with light and this programming language having the intention of being a metaphorical light in the dark for programmers
+   A:Gold is shiny along with light and this programming language having the intention of being a metaphorical light in the dark for programmers and it is meant for scripting therefore GoldScript
 7. Q:Why is it an imperitive language?

    A:Portability reasons. remember this is meant to be imbedded.
 Also it increases readability